 - Math Placement Test: Take the Math Placement Test (MPT) in the spring during the Mathematics Testing Program when math skills are fresh and there is a discount on the testing fee.
 Students who live in or near Washington, Idaho, Alaska or Hawaii can take advantage of the testing program prior to attending orientation.
 Otherwise, be sure to take the MPT at Summerstart, Transitions or Fall Orientation.
 Believe us, waiting is take the MPT is not a good idea, so make your plans now!
 See MPT FAQs

 - Final Transcripts: Be sure to make arrangements for your high school to submit a final transcript, including your graduation date, as soon as it is available and no later than July 15.

-- College Credits: If you plan to receive college credit for AP or IB exams and/or college coursework completed during high school, refer to the information at the Running Start, AP and IB credit website.
+- College Credits: If you plan to receive college credit for AP, IB, or Cambridge International exams and/or college coursework completed during high school, refer to the information at the Running Start and other college credit website.
 It is your responsibility to insure that official scores and/or transcripts are received in the Office of Admissions by July 15.
 Every effort will be made to provide you a transfer credit evaluation prior to course registration.

 - Academic Planning: It is never too early to begin planning for your academic future and we encourage you to visit the Academic Advising Center as it includes information about the many academic resources available to Western students.
 You can view the General Course Catalog online as well.